rushabh-v/linux_face_unlock/README.md

-By chance if due to any error it is not allowing you to go root, Go to recovery mode as root and run,
+By chance if due to any error it is not allowing you to go root then don't penic just Go to recovery mode as root and run,

 >apt-get --reinstall install libpam-runtime libpam-modules